Positive Modal Logic Beyond Distributivity: Introduction

-An approach towards duality for (non-distributive) meet-semilattices was developed by Hofmann, Mislove and Stralka (HMS)~\cite{HofMisStr74}, along the same lines of the proof of the Van Kampen-Pontryagin duality for locally compact abelian groups given in \cite{Roe74}.
-This was later generalised to a duality for lattices by Jipsen and Moshier \cite{MosJip09}.
-In this approach the dual space is based not on prime filters, but all (proper) filters of a lattice.
-This perspective is closely related to the possibility semantics of modal logic \cite{Hol21} and to choice-free duality for Boolean algebras \cite{BH20}, where again one works with the space of all proper filters.
-Such an approach was also developed for ortholattices by Goldblatt \cite{Gol75} and extended later by Bimbo \cite{Bimbo07}.
-We also refer to the very recent work \cite{HM22} for the possibility semantics for modal ortholattices.
+Hofmann, Mislove and Stralka (HMS)~\cite{HofMisStr74} developed a duality for (not necessarily distributive) meet-semilattices along the same lines of the van Kampen-Pontryagin duality for locally compact abelian groups given in \cite{Roe74}.
+This was later restricted to a duality for lattices by Jipsen and Moshier \cite{MosJip09}.
+In this approach, the dual space of a lattice is based not on the prime filters, but on all the (proper) filters.
+This is closely related to Holliday's possibility semantics of modal logic \cite{Hol21} (see also \cite{HM22}) and to the choice-free duality for Boolean algebras in \cite{BH20}, which are also based on spaces of all proper filters.
+A similar approach was also developed for ortholattices by Goldblatt \cite{Gol75} and extended later by Bimbó \cite{Bimbo07}.

-Our aim in this paper is to investigate not necessarily distributive positive logics.
-We introduce these logics and call them simply positive (modal) logics.
-The duality we use is a restriction of HMS duality.
-Our choice of duality is based on the fact that, in our view, this duality is closest to dualities used in distributive cases.
-This is also demonstrated by the results in this paper which show that classic results such as Sahlqvist theory can be adapted from the distributive case to a non-distributive one.
+The aim of this paper is to investigate positive modal logic that is not necessarily distributive.
+We refer to this as \emph{weak positive modal logic}.
+It is a logic with the same language as positive modal logic, i.e.~the negation- and implication-free fragment of classical modal logic, which does not necessarily satisfy the distributivity axiom.

-Our approach is analogous to Esakia duality for Heyting algebras.
+We study these logics via a duality that builds on HMS duality.
 We recall that a Priestley space is a partially ordered compact space satisfying the Priestley separation axiom

-These spaces provide duality for distributive latices via the lattice of clopen upsets.
-In the HMS duality we work with similar structures, but instead of a partially ordered compact space we have a meet-semilattice with a compact topology and instead of clopen upsets we work with clopen filters.
+These spaces provide a duality for bounded distributive lattices, which associates every Priestley space with the lattice of its clopen upsets.
+In the HMS duality, one works with similar structures, but the role of partially ordered compact spaces is played by meet-semilattices with a compact topology and that of clopen upsets by clopen filters.
 Then the HMS analogue of the Priestley separation axiom is